mihaelamj/XcodeTemplateKit/Documentation/SwiftUIOutlineAnimationPlan.md

 ### 1. `ExpandableTemplateTreeView` (`Packages/Sources/AppFeature/ExpandableTemplateTreeView.swift`)

 - **Current behavior**: Manual recursion builds nested `DisclosureGroup`s inside a single `List` row (`lines 30-196`).
 SwiftUI first collapses the row back to the label, then re-expands it, which produces the “jump up, then down” glitch.
-- **Proposed change**: Replace the inner `ForEach + TreeNodeView` stack with an `OutlineGroup(treeModel.rootNodes, children: \.children)` inside the `List`.
-Each node renders through a single `TreeNodeRow` that handles icon, font, and selection.
-Bind the branch’s `isExpanded` to `treeModel.expandedNodes` so OutlineGroup can animate insertions smoothly (`documentation_swiftui_outlinegroup.md`).
+- **Action taken**: Flatten the tree into a `[FlattenedNode]` collection (node + depth) and render it with a single `List` row per node.
+Each row shows its own indent, chevron, and label while expansion state lives in `TemplateTreeModel.expandedNodes`.
+This mirrors OutlineGroup semantics (per `documentation_swiftui_outlinegroup.md`) but keeps programmatic expand/collapse support.
-- **Expected result**: Rows animate by inserting siblings rather than resizing the parent, eliminating the bounce and giving macOS/iPadOS-native outline gestures for free.
+- **Result**: Rows now animate by inserting/removing siblings rather than resizing parent rows, eliminating the bounce while honoring toolbar expand/collapse controls.

 ### 2. Search + expansion coupling (`ExpandableTemplateTreeView.swift` lines 30-65)

 - **Current behavior**: `filteredNodes` mutates `treeModel.expandedNodes` while SwiftUI is computing the body, violating “no state changes during view update” guidance and cancelling animations.
-- **Proposed change**: Keep `filteredNodes` pure (just return filtered data).
-Use `onChange(of: searchText)` to `withAnimation` expand matching IDs and store a filtered tree snapshot in a new `@State` cache.
+- **Action taken**: Move filtering logic into `TemplateTreeModel.filteredNodes(matching:)` (pure) and have the view compute `flattenedNodes` with an `autoExpandAll` flag during active search.
-- **Expected result**: No more runtime warnings, and animations remain intact because all mutations happen inside explicit transactions.
+- **Result**: No runtime warnings, and search results display fully expanded without touching the live expansion set.

 ### 3. Toolbar actions (`ExpandableTemplateTreeView.swift` lines 105-112)